Red Sox's Roman Anthony: On base four times

 • 1 min read

-Anthony went 2-for-2 with two walks, a double and an RBI in Saturday's 4-2 win over the Dodgers.
+Anthony went 2-for-3 with two walks, an RBI and a run scored in Monday's 5-4 loss to the Twins.

+Anthony, who made a second consecutive start as the leadoff batter, has reached base safely six times in nine plate appearances atop the order.
+Red Sox manager Alex Cora confirmed prior to Monday's contest that Anthony will serve as the leadoff hitter going forward.
+The rookie sports a .398 on-base percentage and 14.8 BB% over 41 games at the major-league level in 2025.

 More News